2019 Rugby World Cup: Pool A

 The opening match of the 2019 Rugby World Cup was played in Pool A with Japan scoring a 30–10 win over Russia.
 Kotaro Matsushima became the first Japanese player to score a hat-trick at a World Cup.
 For the Russian side, Kirill Golosnitsky scored the first try of the tournament after four minutes – the fastest try ever scored in the opening match of a World Cup.
 Two days later, Ireland defeated Scotland 27–3.
-On 24 September, Samoa played their first match against Russia in Kumagaya.
-Despite Samoa's being reduced to 13 men after Rey Lee-Lo and Motu Matu'u were sin-binned within two minutes of each other, Russia could not capitalise on their advantage and Samoa went on to win 34–9.
+On 24 September, Samoa played their first match against Russia in Kumagaya, and Samoa went on to win 34–9.
 Four days later, hosts Japan defeated Ireland 19–12, scoring four out of six penalties.
 While it was an upset win for Japan, World Rugby later admitted three of the four offside penalties were incorrectly awarded to Japan.
 Kenki Fukuoka scored a try in the 58th minute to give Japan a two-point lead after Ireland's Garry Ringrose and Rob Kearney had scored the opening two tries.
 Yu Tamura's conversion and fourth successful penalty kick sealed the result for Japan.
 Scotland recorded their first victory of the World Cup with a 34–0 whitewash victory over Samoa in muggy conditions in Kobe, with Samoan captain Jack Lam stating that the rugby ball was "a bar of soap."